 - Placing a six-week-old or twelve-week-old in childcare

-- Starting to feed solid food
+- Starting to feed baby solid foods

-- Bonding immediately after birth.
+- Bonding immediately after birth

 - Phone management of childhood illnesses

-- You should expect to receive literature regarding nutrition, development, and safety, as well as information about classes and other child-related activities.
+You should expect to receive literature regarding nutrition, development, and safety, as well as information about classes and other child-related activities.

 6. Do you have children?
 It may be comforting to know if your doctor has children.